dmp3799/ME396P_Final_Project/README.md

 ## Outline
 ### 1. Ground Truth Event Labeling
-Example code will outline the process of: taking in 2 synced data files, filtering force plate data, finding the heel-strike and toe-offs through threshold windowing, and labeling these ground truth labels in the exoskeleton sensor data file.
+Example code will demonstrate the process of: taking in 2 synced data files, filtering force plate data, finding the heel-strike and toe-offs through threshold windowing, and labeling these ground truth labels in the exoskeleton sensor data file.
 - Input: force plate and exoskeleton synced .csv files
 - Output: labeled exoskeleton data